-Projects using Impact Fund Dollars for only Affordability Gap (and not for Value Gap or Interim Loan financing) are exempt from Green Communities Criteria.
+Projects using Impact Fund Dollars for only Affordability Gap or for Grant Funding to Schools under Section 5.07 (and not for Value Gap or Interim Loan financing) are exempt from Green Communities Criteria.

 Inspections

 The Administrator must inspect Qualified Dwelling Units during the course of and upon completion of construction to determine that work has been done properly.